 Report any unexpected artifact behavior (depends on the type of artifact such as unexpected output, scalability issues, crashes, performance variation, etc).

-The artifacts associated with the paper will receive
+The artifacts associated with the paper will receive a

 "Results replicated" badge only if the main results